mananshah99/sentR/README.md

 # sentR
-An R package that provide functional sentiment analysis utilities.
+An R package that provides functional sentiment analysis utilities with complete documentation and easy integration.

 ## Install